Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: B. Specific families of Cantor sets

 \begin{remark} Note that the group $\diff_{[0,1]^n}^{1}(C_{\lambda}^n)$ is a proper subgroup of $\diff_{\R^n}^{1}(C_{\lambda}^n)$. \end{remark}

-{\bf Acknowledgements.} The authors are grateful to B. Deroin, L. Guillou, P. Haissinsky, I. Liousse and V. Sergiescu for useful discussions and to the referee for having thoroughly read this paper and his/her corrections and suggestions.
+{\bf Acknowledgements.} The authors are grateful to B. Deroin, L. Guillou, P. Haissinsky, S.Hurtado, I. Liousse, V. Sergiescu and M.Triestino for useful discussions and to the referees for having thoroughly read this paper, for their corrections and comments.
 The first author was supported by the ANR 2011 BS 01 020 01 ModGroup and the second author by the FWF grant P25142.
 Part of this work was done during authors' visit at the Erwin Schr\"odinger Institute, whose hospitality and support are acknowledged.